cnastasi/repository-workshop/README.md

 Every steps brings code refactorization and improvement in design.

-In the workshop I'll explain the meaning of the every step.
+In the workshop I'll explain the meaning of every step.

+###-- WORK IN PROGRESS --